-interview interview Child Observations a child about the allegations; many of the children have been school or interviewed many times, and additional interviews may be harmful to the child and to any potential criminal prosecution.
-Visits with parents, visits with siblings, child in current setting, child at school or daycare, etc. Type of Information/Assistance: Type of Information/Assistance: If the child is verbal: ct History of the family situation Moods, mood changes Information about relationships (parents, families, foster families) Verbal Developmental stages Verbal ability Wishes and desires for the future • Relationships, interactions with others • Challenges or areas in need of help • Intellectual ability Likes/dislikes Other Information regarding visits with parents, siblings, other family • Other Best way to contact source: Best way to arrange observation:
+CHILD ГР Child Interviews Child Observations Please note that it is not your role as a CASA/GAL volunteer to interview a child about the allegations; many of the children have been interviewed many times, and additional interviews may be harmful to the child and to any potential criminal prosecution.
+Visits with parents, visits with siblings, child in current setting, child at school or daycare, etc. Type of Information/Assistance: Type of Information/Assistance: If the child is verbal: • Affect History of the family situation Moods, mood changes Information about relationships (parents, families, foster families) Developmental stages Verbal ability Wishes and desires for the future Relationships, interactions with others Challenges or areas in need of help • Intellectual ability Likes/dislikes • Other Information regarding visits with parents, siblings, other family • Other Best way to contact source: Best way to arrange observation:

-NG COORDINATORS vior related to: FOSTER PARENTS AND INDEPENDENT LIVING COORDINATORS Type of Information/Assistance • Specific information about the child's daily life and about the child's behavior related to: Visits with parents and siblings Adjustments in school Behavior problems and strengths Medical concerns Contact made by parents through letters, phone calls, etc. Child's daily functioning Adjustment to separation/loss • Other Best way to contact source:
+FOSTER PARENTS AND INDEPENDENT LIVING COORDINATORS

+Type of Information/Assistance

+• Specific information about the child's daily life and about the child's behavior related to:

+Visits with parents and siblings

+Adjustments in school

+Behavior problems and strengths

+• Medical concerns

+Contact made by parents through letters, phone calls, etc.

+Child's daily functioning

+Adjustment to separation/loss

+• Other

+Best way to contact source:

-PARENTS A PARENTS AND FAMILY
+PARENTS AND FAMILY ND FAMILY

 Parents Family

 When parents are represented by an attorney, follow program protocol before speaking with the parents.

 Type of Information/Assistance: Type of Information/Assistance:

-Their version of the events stated on the petition • What they've seen happening as it relates to the life of the
+Their version of the events stated on the petition What they've seen happening as it relates to the life of the

 Omissions or extenuating circumstances they feel are important child • Potential resources for the child and family

 Their child's developmental milestones, joys, fears, etc. • Other

-• Specific information about the child's behavior related to:
+Specific information about the child's behavior related to:

 Visitations with parents and siblings

 Adjustments in school

 Behavior problems and strengths

 Medical concerns

 Adjustment to separation/loss

 Their background

 • Other

 Best way to contact source: Best way to contact source:

 TRIBE

 Applies only if you are working with an Indian child as defined by the Indian Child Welfare Act.

 Type of Information/Assistance

-• Potential service resources
+Potential service resources

-• Tribal enrollment issues
+Tribal enrollment issues

 Potential transfer of jurisdiction

 • Information regarding whether anyone is going to appear in court for the tribe and whether the tribe is going to formally intervene, send a representative, or make a written recommendation; information regarding recommendations

 Potential tribal responses to the current family problem

 • Extended family or members of the tribe who may be a potential placement alternative for the Indian child

 • Other

 Best way to contact source:

-PROFESSIONALS IONALS Child Protection Agency Caseworkers Child's Teacher or Childcare Provider Type of Information/Assistance Type of Information/Assistance Where the child is placed Child's behavior at school Documentation, case record Educational problems or delays, strengths Case plan within 30 days of placement Changes in behavior • Names, addresses, and phone numbers of other principals • Child's appearance In the case Peer relationships Contact information (e.g., for foster parents, parents, etc.) • Grades Response to your observations Parental involvement Community or educational resources Likes/dislikes Progress of case plan Attendance prior to/post removal Safety issues, if any • School nurse reports Medical status of child • School counselor reports Educational status of child • Other Anything else the CASA/GAL volunteer should know • Other Best way to contact source: Best way to contact source:
+PROFESSIONALS IONALS Child Protection Agency Caseworkers Child's Teacher or Childcare Provider Type of Information/Assistance Type of Information/Assistance Where the child is placed Child's behavior at school Documentation, case record Educational problems or delays, strengths Case plan within 30 days of placement Changes in behavior • Names, addresses, and phone numbers of other principals • Child's appearance in the case Peer relationships Contact information (e.g., for foster parents, parents, etc.) • Grades Response to your observations Parental involvement Community or educational resources • Likes/dislikes Progress of case plan Attendance prior to/post removal Safety issues, if any • School nurse reports Medical status of child School counselor reports • Educational status of child • Other Anything else the CASA/GAL volunteer should know • Other Best way to contact source: Best way to contact source: